-This class sequence is a hands on approach, for students in the MSDS professional program, to build working systems that process data at scale.
+This is the ssecond class in a sequence.
+It is a hands on approach, for students in the MSDS professional program, to build working systems that process data at scale.
 The systems built will be evaluated based on three criteria: Feasibility, Usefulness and Novelty.
 A panel formed by industry professionals and faculty, will judge the completed projects.
 Best project awards will be given and their creators will be invited to present them in an annual Industry-Faculty gala ceremony.
 The first capstone class focus on Interface development and the second concentrates on large scale analysis and sense making.

-This is a specialized project sequence in Data Science organized in five Phases described below.
+This is a specialized second class in a project sequence in Data Science organized in five Phases described below.
 The class builds on knowledge acquired in two other novel Data Science classes, namely:

-(CS524: DIVA) Data Interaction - Visual Analytics and (CS537: MSR) Massive Data Storage and Retrieval.
+(CS526: DIVA) Data Interaction - Visual Analytics and (CS543: MSR) Massive Data Storage and Retrieval.

 Projects can be chosen from an evolving Capstone Faculty Project List or can be submitted for Approval by the Capstone Faculty Committee. *Projects will be judged by a faculty panel and interested industry sponsors.